spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/downloading-media/downloading-multiple-files.md

 {
    public function download(Media $mediaItem)
    {
-        // let's first get some media
+        // Let's get some media.
         $media = $yourModel->getMedia('downloads');

+        // Download the files associated with the media in a streamed way.
-        // download them in a streamed way, so no prob if your files are very large return ZipStreamResponse::create('my-files.zip')->addMedia($allMedia);
+        // No prob if your files are very large. return ZipStreamResponse::create('my-files.zip')->addMedia($allMedia);
    }
 }